 Grabber test leads are a great help when trying to clamp onto stuff inside a model.
 Micro grabber test leads used for delicate electronics work come in handy too, but it is easy to melt them on high current wires or hot leads.

-I mostly use a Keysight U1250 for R/C work, and sometimes an old FLUKE 189.
+I mostly use a Keysight U1250 for R/C work.

 5. Is a "voltage detector" a safe way to tell if a high power R/C circuit is energized before I touch it?